 General Photography Accessories To Have

-Besides Nikon-specific accessories, here is a list of some great general-purpose accessories that might come in handy.
+Besides Nikon-specific accessories, here is a list of some great general-purpose accessories that might be useful.

 Micro Fiber Cloths